What is a payment receipt?

 A payment receipt is a document that confirms money has changed hands between two parties.
 Unlike an invoice (which requests payment) or a quote (which estimates costs), a payment receipt proves that payment was actually made and received.
 It serves as the definitive record of a completed financial transaction, protecting both the payer and the payee by documenting exactly what was paid, when, and for what purpose.

-Payment receipts are used across virtually every industry and transaction type: retail purchases, service payments, rent collection, loan repayments, deposits, and settlements.
-They're essential for accounting, tax preparation, dispute resolution, and audit trails.
-A well-structured payment receipt answers the fundamental questions any financial record must address: who paid, who received payment, how much, when, and for what.
+Payment receipts are used across virtually every industry and transaction type: retail purchases, service payments, rent collection, deposits, and settlements.
+They're useful for personal record-keeping and creative projects.
+A well-structured payment receipt shows the fundamental transaction details: who paid, who received payment, how much, when, and for what.

 Essential elements of a payment receipt